VinAiello/ELK-Project/README.md

 * Now in Azure, we want to search for the "Virtual Machine" option and click "Add" so that we can start our first machine.
 * We want to make sure we are placing this VM in our previously made resource group, so in that option make sure we specify our RedTeamRG.
 * We want to name our first VM something that will make it easy to identify, so I have named mine "Jump-Box".
 We also want to set the region of this VM to the same as we did for our resource group.
 * For the "Image" selection, we will select the Ubuntu Server 18.04 option, and for the "Size" we can use the "Standard - B1s" which will have 1 CPU and 1 RAM, enough power for what we need in this VM.
+This is basically configuring the virtual VM server using a copy of a certain version type of server.
 * Next, down where it says "Authentication Type" we want to make sure we select "SSH Key" since this is how we will validating the connection and accessing our cloud server.
 We can create a username to use to login in with, in my case I used RedAdmin, and then in the window we paste our public key we generated before.
  ###### We get this by going back to our terminal and running the command, cat ~/.ssh./id_rsa.pub, which should display our public key.
 * We can ignore the port settings, as they will be configured by our security group.
 * In the Networking tab, we want to select the virtual network we created, RedTeamNet, which will assign our VM a Private IP address, and we will keep the Public IP as default.
-* We want to make sure we are selecting the "Advanced" option in the area that asks for "NIC ntwork security group" and select the security group we created, RedTeam-SG, for our VM to be a part of.
+* We want to make sure we are selecting the "Advanced" option in the area that asks for "NIC network security group" and select the security group we created, RedTeam-SG, for our VM to be a part of.
 * We can keep the rest of the settings as default, and finish with Review and Create again to finalize the VM.
 * For our other 2 VM's we will make, named Web-1 & Web-2, we will be doing the same steps for each except for a couple variations:
 1. In the drop down for "Availability Options" we want to select "Availability Set" this time, then click "Create New".
 We will keep the default options and then name is RedTeamAS.